 Does the eviction notice have to be delivered in a certain way?

 Yes.
-Your landlord must either (1) personally serve, or (2) post and send you a written eviction or termination notice by certified mail.
+Your landlord must either:

+- personally serve, or - post and mail you a written eviction or termination notice

 Your landlord (or their employee or agent) can "personally serve" you at your home by handing you the notice.